on all orders over $59

-The Flatbow also has a non-recurved design and have a wide range of lengths.
+The Flatbow also has a non-recurved design and has a wide range of lengths.
 With an average length of 68-70 inches, the Flatbow is shorter than the English longbow.

 They discovered that flat, relatively wide limbs that are rectangular in cross-section of the Flatbow, was a more efficient and stable type of bow design and which can be made out of more common and suitable timbers.

-The American Longbow is flatter at the limbs level and slightly rounded at the grip level.
+The American Longbow is flatter at the level of the limbs and slightly rounded at the grip level.

 The upper and lower limbs have plane ends with string grooves where the string can be attached to.